hala94/formeus/README.md

 It supports both synchronous and asynchronous validations and enables you to easily unify form behaviour and validation across your application.

-FORM currently supports React and Solid, and adapters for Vue and Svelte are under development.
+FORM currently supports React, Solid and Vue.

 ## Usage